Chairman of the Board

 Corporate Senior Vice President, Chief Accounting Officer

-Peter Smith is corporate senior vice president and chief accounting officer (CAO) of FIS.
-As CAO, Smith is responsible for FIS’ accounting operations and systems, financial controls and external reporting.
+Peter Smith is corporate senior vice president and chief accounting officer of FIS.
+In this role, Smith is responsible for FIS’ accounting operations and systems, financial controls and external reporting.

-Smith has been with FIS since 2009 and previously was the SVP and controller of FIS’ Payment Solutions Group (PSG).
-Prior to joining FIS, Smith was the CFO of Metavante’s PSG segment where he teamed with business partners and management to successfully acquire, integrate and grow numerous businesses and go public.
-Prior to Metavante, Smith spent seven years in Silicon Valley, working as the worldwide sales controller for Openwave Systems and providing tax and audit services to high-technology clients at PricewaterhouseCoopers.
+Smith has been with FIS since 2009 and was previously the senior vice president and controller of FIS’ Payment Solutions Group (PSG).
+Prior to joining FIS, Smith was the chief financial officer of Metavante’s PSG segment, where he teamed with business partners and management to successfully acquire, integrate and grow numerous businesses and go public.
+Prior to Metavante, Smith spent seven years in Silicon Valley working as the worldwide sales controller for Openwave Systems and providing tax and audit services to high-technology clients at PricewaterhouseCoopers.

 Smith is a CPA, holds a master’s degree in taxation from San Jose State University and received a bachelor’s degree from the University of Pennsylvania.

 Nancy Murphy is senior vice president of Investor Relations at FIS.
 Prior to joining FIS in 2014, Murphy led the investor relations efforts for Lender Processing Services (LPS), a former FIS subsidiary.
 Before that, she served as head of Investor Relations for Stein Mart Corporation and Providian Financial Corporation.
 Murphy began her career in corporate banking at The Bank of New York and Westpac Banking Corporation and has 20 years of experience in the financial services, financial technology and retail industries.
 She has served in various roles during her career, including financial strategy and analysis, business development and relationship management.

 Murphy holds a bachelor’s degree in business administration from the University of New Hampshire.